 Baby Lovey – Safety

 We are big believers in promoting safe sleep, and in sticking with the rules of creating a safe sleep space.
-For that reason, it’s key to remember that if your baby is under a year old, you should avoid putting any items in the crib that may be a SIDS risk.
+For that reason, it’s key to remember that if your baby is under 12-18 months old, you should avoid putting/leaving any items in the crib that may be a SIDS risk while they sleep.
+Safely offer the lovey at awake and drowsy times, but do not leave the lovey in the crib with a sleeping baby.
 Not sure if a particular lovey is safe for your baby?
 We always recommend checking with your baby’s healthcare provider.

 You’ll also need to think about choking hazards – no loveys that have small, detachable pieces, or even pieces that are sewn on but could potentially detach (think stuffed animals with small, plastic eyes sewn on).